Trade Gold Trading

 The high & low are described as shadows and plotted as poking lines.

-Candlesticks CFDs Patterns - Japanese CFDs Candle-stick Setup Patterns How to Use Japanese Candlestick in CFDs
+Candlesticks CFDs Patterns - Japanese CFDs Candlestick Patterns How to Use Japanese Candlestick in CFDs

 The color is either blue or red

-• (Blue or Green Color) - Prices moved up
+• (Blue or Green Color) - CFD Prices moved up

-Candlestick Vs. Bar Charts - Japanese Candle-sticks Setup Patterns How to Use Japanese Candles in CFD
+CFDs Candlestick Vs. Bar CFD Charts - Japanese CFD Candlesticks Patterns How to Use Japanese Candlesticks in CFD

 When candlesticks are used it is very easy to see if the cfds price moved up or down as opposed to when bars are used.

-The Japanese methods also have very many formations that are used to trade the market.
-These patterns have different analysis explanation and the most common are:
+The Japanese techniques also have very many formations that are used to trade the CFD market.
+These patterns have different technical analysis explanation and the most common are:

 Spinning Tops

-Inverted Hammer Candle Pattern and Shooting Star Candlestick Pattern
+Inverted Hammer CFD Candle Pattern and Shooting Star CFD Candlestick Pattern

-Piercing Line Candle-stick Pattern and Dark Cloud Cover Candlestick Pattern
+Piercing Line CFD Candle Pattern & Dark Cloud Cover CFD Candlestick Pattern

 Morning Star Candles & Evening Star Candles

-The above patterns is what makes the Japanese candlesticks popular among technical traders & it is why this type of analysis are the most widely used when it comes to analyzing the cfds market.
-The analysis for these setups in cfd trading is the same as that one used in stocks trading.
+The above patterns is what makes the Japanese candlesticks popular among technical traders and it's why this type of analysis are the most widely used when it comes to analyzing the cfds market.
+The analysis for these pattern formations in cfd trading is the same as that one used in stocks trading.

-To draw these on the MT4, choose the trading charts drawing tools within the "MT4 Tool-bar" - shown below.
+To draw these on the MT4, select the charts drawing tools within the "MT4 Tool-bar" - shown below.

 Japanese CFDs Candle Patterns How to Use Japanese Candle in CFD